top of page

 • Obtain Your Marriage License

 Before your ceremony, you’ll need to obtain a marriage license from the town clerk in the municipality where the ceremony will take place.
 Both parties must apply in person with a valid photo ID and the required fee.
-The license is valid for 65 days, and there’s no waiting period, so you can marry immediately after obtaining it.
+In Connecticut, the license is valid for 65 days, and there’s no waiting period, so you can marry immediately after obtaining it.

 • Book Your Officiant